The House by the Churchyard

 The House by the Churchyard is an 1863 novel by the Irish writer Sheridan Le Fanu that combines elements of the mystery novel and the historical novel.
 Le Fanu uses the Gothic fiction plot to explore various themes related to death, suspense, mystery, the supernatural, and the darker aspects of human actions against the backdrop of 18th-century Irish village life.
 The work is one of Le Fanu's most popular novels, and was first published in London by William Tinsley.

 The story revolves around a series of interconnected crimes, disappearances and murders, both in the past and the present, that disrupt the seemingly peaceful Irish rural life.
 A newly unearthed human skull with unusual injuries sparks both intrigue and investigation, bringing in supporting characters like the mysterious Barnaby Sturk and the young medical student Charles Wilder.
 The protagonist is Mervyn, whose father was unjustly convicted of murder, and he returns to Chapelizod seeking to clear his family's name and uncover the truth behind the unsolved crimes.
 The novel is also noted for its vivid and detailed descriptions of the Irish countryside and its villages, creating a haunting setting for the plot.
 The setting of the novel involves an actual real-life building, located in Chapelizod village.
 Although it has undergone many rounds of renovations, the overall appearance of the building remains similar to what it was during the late 19th century, when the novel was written.

-The work inspired several later Irish writers, including James Joyce, M. R. James, and Bram Stoker, who drew upon the Gothic horror and suspense features for their own novels.
-It has been considered by many critics as a precursor to the psychological horror genre, and although it is credited with influencing the genre significantly, there have been no adaptations of the novel till date.
+The work inspired several later Irish writers, including James Joyce, M. R. James, and Bram Stoker, who drew upon its Gothic horror and suspense features for their own novels.
+It has been considered by many critics as a precursor to the psychological horror genre, and although it is credited with influencing the genre significantly, there have been no adaptations of the novel to date.